Severn-J-Lortie/QUHouseFinder/README.md

 - Queen's Community Housing ✅

 ## TODO
+- Forgot password, delete account

-- Add login
+- Add user UIDs via getUser endpoint
+- Persistent session storage
-- Filter CRUD (e.g. users can adda filter to be notifed on and change/delete it)
+- Filter CRUD (e.g. users can add a filter to be notifed on and change/delete it)
     - Backend support involes pushing the filter object to the database
 - Add emails when filters change